 One surface is complex and detailed, while the others have a lot less to look at.
 On the busy surface, contrasting colours are used to label the product and convey information.

 Source: barber's kit

-This draws the viewers eye to the busy area, while the less busy surfaces give the feels of space and openness.
+This draws the viewer's eye to the busy area, while the less busy surfaces give the feel of space and openness.

-Another contemporary element of packaging design is wit and humour.
+Another contemporary element of the design is wit and humour.

 Being a little cheeky, you might say...

 Source: fruit twerk